sensorlab030/workshop/docs/software.md

 ## CSV file data format

-The capture CSV file will have the following format:
+The captured CSV file will have the following format:

 * The first line is a header line
 * The first column has the timestamp, formatted as [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds